Muigaihacks/Ogilvy-Africa-Branch-Manager-Dashboard/README.md

 ## 📝 Notes for the Evaluator

-*   **Port Configuration:** The backend is configured to run on port `8000` by default.
-If you need to change this, update `server/server.js` and `client/src/lib/api.ts`.
+*   **API:** `GET /api/dashboard` is implemented inside the Next.js app (Route Handler).
+This keeps the submission one-click deployable on Vercel.
-*   **Data Simulation:** While the backend uses mock data, the filtering logic is functional.
-You will see values change when applying filters to demonstrate the full-stack connection.
+*   **Data Simulation:** The filtering logic is functional.
+You will see values change when applying filters to demonstrate dynamic data.

 ---
 **Submission by:** Tyrese Muigai